0xSero/partisia-docs/docs/node-operations/complete-synaps-kyb.md

 1. Go to the [Synaps portal](https://partisiablockchain.synaps.me/)
 2. Click the *Sign Up* button
 3. Upload documents in the order they are requested
-4. You will receive a confirmation e-mail when the documents have been approved
+4. You will receive a confirmation email when the documents have been approved

 ## Next steps